 IntegrationHub is ServiceNow’s capability to automate integration tasks using its own Flow Designer.
 It also supports custom integrations and requires a separate subscription.

 IntegrationHub executes 3rd-party APIs as a part of a flow when a specific event (like creating or updating an incident) occurs in ServiceNow.
-This kind of integration is executed with the help of Spokes that are easy to configure and requires no coding.
+This kind of integration is executed with the help of Spokes that are easy to configure and require no coding.
 There are different spokes to help integrate ServiceNow with different applications like Slack, Jira, Zoom, GitHub, GitLab, Salesforce, etc.

 The integration patterns supported through these spokes have limited capability in terms of the use cases supported, and in case there is a need for a certain customization (not included in the default flow) then a request to the creator of the Spoke needs to be made.